Look after your mental health and well-being

 Kooth XenZone, is an online counselling and emotional well-being platform for children and young people, accessible through mobile, tablet and desktop and free at the point of use:

-The British Psychological Society offers advice to schools, parents and carers to help children through the uncertainty of school closures:
+The British Psychological Society offers advice to schools, parents and carers to help children through any kind of uncertainty: